What Kind of Microscope is Best for College and University Level Students?

 Here are some recommended college-level stereo microscopes:

-• 3 Sources of Light: transmitted light is a high-intensity LED light providing light through the base of the stand.
-Reflected light is provided by an LED spot light that be raised and lowered in height.
-The head has built-in near vertical illumination that shines down through the body.
+- Transmitted light is a high-intensity LED light providing light through the base of the stand.
+Reflected light is provided by an LED adjustable light.

 Do You Want to Connect a Camera to Your Microscope?

-Finally, digital classroom options are available to share images between microscopes.
-Please contact Microscope World for more information about setting up a digital classroom, or for any other microscope-related questions.
+Please contact Microscope World for more information about setting up a digital classroom, or for any other microscope related questions.